Tale of the Shipwrecked Sailor

 The "Tale of the Shipwrecked Sailor" is a Middle Kingdom story of an Ancient Egyptian voyage to "the King's mines".
+During a storm, the boat is destroyed, and all but one sailor perishes.
+The sailor finds himself on an island and meets a large snake, the last of his species.
+They converse, and the shipwrecked sailor leaves the island and returns to the king.

 Historical information

-At least one source states that the papyrus having the story written upon it is located within the Imperial Museum in St. Petersburg, but that there is no information about where it was originally discovered.
-Alternatively it is stated that, in fact, Vladimir Golénishcheff discovered the papyrus in 1881 (also stated as a finding originating from the Middle Kingdom).
+E. A. Wallis Budge's "The Literature of the Ancient Egyptians", published in 1914, states that the papyrus that contained the story was located within the Imperial Library at St. Petersburg.
+Miriam Lichtheim's "Ancient Egyptian Literature Vol I", published in 1973, reiterates this, further stating that the papyrus, called P. Leningrad 1115, was now in Moscow.
+Lichtheim also states that the papyrus was discovered by Vladimir Golenishchev in the Imperial Hermitage of St. Petersburg and that it dated to the Middle Kingdom.
+In 1911 a French Egyptologist Gaston Maspero states that Golenishchev discovered the papyrus in 1880, and brought to the attention of scholars at the 5th International Congress of Orientalists in Berlin, in 1881.
+He published the full translation into French in 1881 and issued a full photo typical edition in 1913.

 The scribe who copied it, and who claimed to be "excellent of fingers" (cunning of fingers) despite having made a few slips in the copying, is known as Amenaa, or Ameni-amenna.
 The signature of Amenaa was mentioned in the 1987 edition of The Guinness Book of Records as the oldest surviving signature on a papyrus.